 Just like the bricks on homes, collagen is what supports and protects our skin’s outer layer.
-And unfortunately, as we age, both time and gravity takes a toll on our dermal layer and we start to see unwanted wrinkles and sagging [source].
+And unfortunately, as we age, both time and gravity take a toll on our dermal layer, and we start to see unwanted wrinkles and sagging [source].
 But you can skip the plastic surgeon and makeup counter and help boost collagen naturally with these 11 best collagen foods.
 Your face will thank you!

-11 Best Foods For Collagen Building
+11 Best Foods for Building Collagen

 Believe it or not, cabbage is one of the most well-known foods for increasing collagen production.
-Cabbage is chock full of vitamins A, B, C, and E.
+This leafy and versatile vegetable is chock full of vitamins A, B, C, and E.

 They also provide omega-3 fatty acids, which increase collagen production.
-While many of us can go for a bowl of gauc day or night, try expanding your horizons with our recipe for an avocado detox smoothie or avocado chocolate mousse.
+While many of us can go for a bowl of guac day or night, try expanding your horizons with our recipe for an avocado detox smoothie or avocado chocolate mousse.

 4. Red fruits + vegetables

 Garlic packs a real punch for such a small veggie.
 Full of sulfur, lipoic acid, and taurine, garlic helps stop the breakdown of collagen and works to rebuild collagen fibers that have been damaged over the years [source].

-Not only are carrots great acne fighters, they’re also great collagen boosters due their high vitamin A content.
+Not only are they great acne fighters, but carrots are also great collagen boosters due to their high vitamin A content [source].
 Carrots increase our skin’s elasticity, helping to naturally restore collagen, as well as increase blood flow to the skin’s surface.

 10. Dark, leafy greens

-We know that dark, leafy greens are absolutely great for our internal organs, but they’re also wonders for our skin.
-Filled with vitamins and minerals, veggies like collard greens, spinach, and kale all have high water content and antioxidants to keep skin hydrated.
+We know that dark, leafy greens are absolutely great for our internal organs, but they also work wonders for our skin.
+Filled with phytonutrients, vitamins, and minerals, veggies like collard greens, spinach, and kale all have high water content to keep skin hydrated.